 SEAZIT: Systematic Evaluation of the Application of Zebrafish in Toxicology

 The small size and rapid development of the zebrafish make it a useful vertebrate model for assessing the potential effects of substances on growth and development using high-throughput screening methods (as reviewed in Planchart et al. 2016).
 The embryonic zebrafish model has been used for this purpose in pharmaceutical development and in high-throughput screening programs at NTP and the EPA.
 However, broader adoption of the zebrafish model for toxicological screening is hindered by deficits in:

 To enable the broader adoption of zebrafish for toxicological screening, NTP established the Systematic Evaluation of the Application of Zebrafish in Toxicology (SEAZIT) program, jointly led by NTP and NICEATM scientists.
-Summarized below are SEAZIT program activities in the following areas:
+This webpage summarizes SEAZIT program activities in:

 - Webinar series exploring:

 In 2016, SEAZIT team members conducted a series of interviews with experts in the use of zebrafish in toxicology studies.
 These interviews identified areas key to developing a harmonized testing protocol for zebrafish studies, as well as sources of variability among laboratories.

 A meeting with zebrafish researchers and data scientists was convened in 2017 to discuss the use of ontologies (standardized nomenclature systems) to improve zebrafish screening data analyses.
 Participants agreed that a comprehensive group analysis of a compiled data set would help demonstrate the advantages of applying a standardized phenotype terminology.

-- A flash report of the meeting summarizes the presentations, discussions, and recommendations.
+- A flash report of the meeting summarized the presentations, discussions, and recommendations.